gmlang/ezplot-book/manuscript/02-00-plot-dist-convars.md

 ![Density plot of budget](images/density_budget-1.png)

-Instead of looking at its density curve, we can plot its Cumulative Distribution Function (CDF).
+Instead of the density curve, we can plot its Cumulative Distribution Function (CDF).

 ```r
 plt = mk_cdfplot(films)